Project Update – July 2023

 - $156.1 million from Rebuild Illinois Bond Funds

-Metra is currently reviewing additional funding opportunities for this Project, including transit improvement funding in the 2021 federal Bipartisan Infrastructure Law.
+Metra is currently reviewing additional funding opportunities for this Project.

 UP North Line Background

 The UP North Line provides rail service to passengers between downtown Chicago, suburban communities in Cook and Lake counties, and Kenosha, Wisconsin.
 Most of its 27 stations throughout 15 communities have been in their existing general location for more than a century.
-Based on 2018 to 2019 passenger ridership data, the UP North Line carried 70 passenger trains per day, and more than 29,500 passengers passed through the Project corridor on an average weekday.
+The UP North Line carries 70 passenger trains per weekday.
+Based on March 2023 conductor passenger counts, approximately 20,600 passengers use the UP North Line on an average mid-weekday (Tuesday through Thursday), which represents more than 14% of Metra's total system passenger ridership (140,300) on an average mid-weekday.
 This Project will secure another century of connectivity for rail passengers and the local community.

-This project is currently in the design and planning stage.
-An environmental review process is being conducted in accordance with the National Environmental Policy Act, which also includes a noise and vibration analysis.
-The project is anticipated to be constructed in three stages.
-Construction is expected to begin in 2023, with completion expected in 2027.
+This project is currently in the final design phase.
+An environmental review process has been completed in accordance with the National Environmental Policy Act.
+The Project is anticipated to be constructed in three stages.
+Construction is expected to begin in 2024, with completion expected in 2028.
 Further details on the Project’s timeline and construction stages are provided in the Project’s Frequently Asked Questions section here.

 Construction in the Community

-The project is anticipated to be constructed in three stages to maintain all rail operations and reduce disruptions to pedestrian, bicycle, and auto traffic.
+The Project is anticipated to be constructed in three stages to maintain all rail operations and reduce disruptions to pedestrian, bicycle, and auto traffic.
 There will be some street and sidewalk closures throughout the project, in which the community will be notified beforehand.
 Additionally, property owners with backyards, gardens or other property adjacent to the railroad may be impacted by construction.
 Metra is currently conducting outreach and coordination with these property owners.
+Further information on construction near adjacent properties is provided here

 If you are an adjacent property owner or resident and have any specific questions or concerns about the Project, please contact the Adjacent Property Owner Liaison, Melody Carvajal, at email@example.com.